JackTrapper/ZSTD-for-Delphi/README.md

 - `0xEC30A437` - Zstandard dictionary, used for files containing a compression or decompression dictionary.
 - `0x184D2A50` to `0x184D2A5F` - Range for skippable frames, allowing the inclusion of non-compressed data or metadata in a Zstandard stream.

 Frames with a magic number between `0x184D2A50` to `0x184D2A5F` will be skipped by any standards-compliant decoder that doesn't recognize the magic number.
-These frames allow the inclusion of future non-compressed or other metata.
+These frames allow the inclusion of future non-compressed or other metadata.

 WARC makes use of this [Skippable frames](...todo add url.) feature.
 The WARC standard defines the ability to optionally prefix a `.zst` file with a skippable frame `0x184D2A5D`.
 This frame contains the *dictionary* that is to be supplied to the Zstandard decompressor.
 The dictionary can either be compressed or uncompressed: